capythulhu/nyancat/README.md

 On the C code, we allocate a driver that has 1 quantum register (we only need that one qubit) and 0 classical registers (we're not doing any classical operation with registers on our `.nya` code).
 Then, we load the script into a `qscript` structure, which cointains the parsed script itself and the minimum count of classical and quantum registers that must be allocated in order to that algorithm work (yes, we can input these on the driver's "constructor", and you should do this if your purpose is to run one algorithm only).

 Then, we get the result of our computation by calling `process_simple_algorithm()` and store it in an `int`.
 You may ask: "Why is this considered a simple algorithm?".
-Well, you may want to call this function when your quantum algorithms doesn't need any arguments to be passed in (this function still passes arguments though, but they are all set to `0`).
+Well, you may want to call this function when your quantum algorithms don't need any arguments to be passed in (this function still passes arguments though, but they are all set to `0`).
 If you need to pass some information to your quantum code, you may want to use `process_algorithm()`.

 And the last step is printing a different message depending on the result that we've got, which in this case, can only be `0` or `1`.